uriel1998/weather.sh/README.md

 ### Command-line options

-`weather.sh` can be started with the following command line options:
+`weather.sh` and `forecast.sh` can be started with the following command line
+options:

  * `-k` Specifies OpenWeatherMap API key from the command-line.
  * `-l city_name` Sets the city for manual weather lookup.